sdobon/ScavengeFun/README.md

   12/19/2016 Initial commit after wildhacks2016
   12/22/2016 Modularized and cleaned up code for easier maintenance, Added multiple game functionality

-run twil.py on a remote host or a local host tunneled to a remote host.
+Run twil.py on a remote host or a local host tunneled to a remote host.

 Our project is a sms/mms based scavenger hunt.
 To play, a host first tests the following to the host number (224)265-4689 Create